- You do not have any products in your shopping cart yet.

 Surface: Lightly brushed and sealed with furniture wax

-Old wood is a wonderful material!
+Reclaimed wood is a wonderful material!

 Every component of this dining table is created with artistic craftsmanship.